The Complete Guide to Rohida (Vichitragad) Trek

 Here, you find two trails.
 The one on the left takes you to the temple of Lord Ganesha.
 There are two lakes near the temple.
 You can just sit beside them and relax.

 'Reverse waterfall' in monsoon.
 PC: Swarada Ghangurde

 The second trail, which proceeds straight ahead from the gate, takes you around the periphery of the fort.

 There are several bastions on the fort.
 Shirvale bastion to the South-East, Patane and Damgude bastions to the South, Waghjai bastion to the North, Fatteh bastion at the courtyard.
-There are total 6 bastions covering the fortification wall and are still strong.
+There are a total of 6 bastions covering the fortification wall and are still strong.
 There is a series of cisterns on the Northern part of the fort.